Environmental Health Services (EHS) is responsible for inspecting massage businesses in unincorporated areas of San Mateo County.

 I’m not in an unincorporated area of San Mateo County, who should I talk to?

-Contact your local municipality for obtaining information on massage establishment application processes.
+Contact your local municipality for obtaining information on massage business application processes.

 How long is a County Registration Certificate from San Mateo County valid for?